2019 / 20

-Studying German Language and Literature
+Studying German Language and Literature in Germany

 Students of German Studies deal with German language and literature.